Targeted online marketing prevents a business from wasting resources. You can gain traction when you know your fans.

 It also means that people searching online will find the post, increasing your Google rank.

-Share the post across networks to target market.
-Stay consistant; it is a long game, but if you put in the time, you will eventually generate the leads you want.
+Share the post across networks to target the market.
+Stay consistent; it is a long game, but if you put in the time, you will eventually generate the leads you want.